haihala/haihala.github.io/src/lib/posts/wag-playtest-1.md

 the fn at compile time.

 This may be an open proclamation of a skill issue, but fuck macros in rust.
-They were ok to write, but very hard to debug.
+They were tolerable to write, but very hard to debug.
 Because of the flexibility of the system, you can very easily make a lot of small mistakes, like relying on imports outside the macro.
-Rust analyzer occasionally completely gives up with macros and I had plenty of cases where simple operations like go to defintion just don't work.
+Rust analyzer occasionally completely gives up with macros and I had plenty of cases where simple operations like go to definition just don't work.
 The macros I had made also lacked variety to describe different types of moves, so I ended up with lots of overloads for the same macro with differing amounts of arguments, rest filled with defaults.
 This was fine in some